BenGregory23/SKOP-API-documentation/patient.md

 ### TurnCamera

  Flips the camera of the patient.
 Calling it again will flip the camera back.
+The default mode for the camera is **front**.

 ```js
 patient.turnCamera();